accellionapis/api-guide/source/includes/_commonactions.md

 # Common Actions
-Describe common actions and provide sample code.
+This section dscribes common actions and provides sample code.

 ## Create a new user
 ## Create a new folder